 Anna Gillingham (1878-1963) was a gifted educator and psychologist with a superb mastery of the language.
 Working with Dr Orton, she trained teachers and complied and published instructional materials.
 Over the last half of the century the OG approach has been the seminal and most influential intervention designed expressively for remediating the language processing problems of children and adults with dyslexia.

 Jodi Clements B.Ed/Sp.Ed(Inclusive) UON, AUS., OG Assoc.Certified.,T/AOGPE, Kildonan TI, USA, MSL, AMADA Cert, ADA, AUS, PG Linguistic studies MQU, D.Ed Dyslexia Research approved candidate UTAS, AUS.
-Jodi was trained in the US at the Kildonan TI by dyslexia and OG experts Diana Hanbury King and Karen Leopold both past IDA Board Members and current AOGPE academy fellows and Board Members of AOGPE.
+Jodi was trained in the US at the Kildonan TI by dyslexia and experts Diana Hanbury King and Karen Leopold both past IDA Board Members and current AOGPE academy fellows and Board Members of AOGPE.
 Over years, Jodi lived with Diana and worked at her renowned Camp Dunnabeck, New York and the (Kildonan School, Amenia, New York).
 Diana Hanbury King was trained by Anna Gillingham herself and has been a recipient of the prestigious Orton Award for her long life devotion to teaching children with dyslexia.
 Diana was a founding member of the Orton Society now known as the International Dyslexia Association (USA).
 At the 2013 IDA conference in New Orleans, Diana Hanbury King received the Margaret Rawson Lifetime Achievement Award for her lifelong dedication to the field.
 Jodi was with Diana at her acceptance speech where she made mention of Jodi's dedication to bring her training to Australia.
 Diana Hanbury King many years ago founded AOGPE (USA) and the Kildonan School (NY, USA).
 A film made about her life achievements called "One by One" by talented and dyslexic film maker, Harvey Hubbell.
 Diana is highly respected by all who train and work in this field, she is considered one of the best OG instructors (dyslexia,language and literacy) in the world.
 Diana and Karen have since passed.
 Karen and Diana have left a legacy and will remain highly respected in the field of dyslexia.